stefanprodan/openfaas-flux/README.md

-# OpenFaaS GitOps workflow with FluxCD
+# OpenFaaS GitOps workflow with Flux and Helm v3

 This is a step-by-step guide on how to set up a [GitOps](https://www.weave.works/blog/kubernetes-anti-patterns-let-s-do-gitops-not-ciops) workflow for OpenFaaS with Flux CD and its Helm Operator.